cosmos/sdk-tutorials/nameservice/tutorial/19-gomod-makefile.md

 # Starport serve

-Having bootstrapped your application with starport you can use the Starport utility `starport serve` to get your blockchain running.
+Having bootstrapped your application with starport you can use the Starport utility `starport chain serve` to get your blockchain running.
 Make sure to include your `nametoken` into your `config.yml` file

 <<< @/nameservice/nameservice/config.yml